josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/README.md

 Others could perform essential labour without becoming publicly audible.

-This matters because a shared movement identity can widen participation while still concealing unequal ownership of the public story.
+The issue is therefore not only who participated.

+It is:

+- who became legible;
+- who became credible;
+- who became exposed;
+- who was moderated;
+- who was punished;
+- who could recover afterwards.

 ---

-## 🧱 Caste Travels Through The Platform
+## 🧱 Caste Travels Through The System

-Digital space does not suspend social hierarchy.
+Digital and administrative space does not suspend social hierarchy.

 Caste can shape: